Clivern/Snippets/README.md

 ## Security Issues

-If you discover a security vulnerability within Snippets, please send an email to [hello@clivern.com](mailto:hello@clivern.com)
+If you discover a security vulnerability within snippets, please send an email to [hello@clivern.com](mailto:hello@clivern.com)

 ## Contributing